Partisan Views

 Next, we describe the magnitude of and trends in the partisan gap for individual opinions over the years.

-Since 1997, majorities of Democrats, Republicans, and Independents have believed that the earth has probably been warming over the last 100 years (see the figure below).
-In 2020, 94% of Democrats, 78% of Independents, and 67% of Republicans believed that global warming has been happening.
-The partisan gap grew from 9 percentage points in 1997 to 27 percentage points in 2020.
+Since 1997 to 2020, majorities of Democrats, Republicans, and Independents have believed that the earth has probably been warming over the last 100 years (see the figure below).
+In 2020, 95% of Democrats, 81% of Independents, and 71% of Republicans believed that global warming has been happening.

 Since 1997, majorities of Democrats, Republicans, and Independents have believed that, if the world’s temperature has increased over the past 100 years, that warming has been caused at least partly by humans (see the figure below).
-In 2020, 94% of Democrats reported belief that increases in global temperature were caused mostly or partly by human activities—the highest level of consensus for Democrats since this survey began.
-Independents and Republicans also report high levels in 2020, although not record highs: 80% of Independents, and 69% of Republicans believed that global warming was attributable to human activities.
+In 2024, 92% of Democrats reported belief that increases in global temperature were caused mostly or partly by human activities—a high (though, not the highest) level of consensus for Democrats.
+84% of Independents, and 67% of Republicans believed that global warming was attributable to human activities in 2024.

-Since 1997, majorities of Democrats, Republicans, and Independents have believed that the earth will probably be warmer 100 years from now if nothing is done to prevent it (see the figure below).
-In 2020, 94% of Democrats, 72% of Independents, and 56% of Republicans believed that warming will probably continue in the future.
-No notable growth has occurred in the partisan gap since 2011.
+Since 1997 to 2020, majorities of Democrats, Republicans, and Independents have believed that the world's temperature will probably go up 100 years from now if nothing is done to prevent it (see the figure below).
+However, in 2024, only 48% of Republicans believed that warming will probably continue in the future.
+On the other hand, the majorities of Democrats (95%) and Independents (74%) believed the world's temperature will probably go up in the next 100 years.

-Whereas majorities of Democrats and Independents have consistently believed that 5-degrees Fahrenheit of global warming would be bad, the proportion of Republicans expressing that belief has hovered around the midline, peaking at 59% when this survey began in 1997, and dipping to its lowest points of 47% in 2010 and 2015 (see the figure below).
-The partisan gap in 2020 is the biggest observed since 1997 at 34 percentage points.
+Whereas majorities of Democrats and Independents have consistently believed that 5-degrees Fahrenheit of global warming would be bad, the proportion of Republicans expressing that belief has hovered around the midline, peaking at 59% when this survey began in 1997, and dipping to its lowest points of 47% in 2010, 2015, and 2024 (see the figure below).
+The partisan gap in 2024 is the biggest observed since 1997.

 Majorities of Democrats, Republicans, and Independents have consistently believed that global warming will be a very or somewhat serious problem for the world in the future.
-In 2020, 97% of Democrats, 60% of Republicans, and 81% of Independents shared this view.
-The partisan gap was 37 percentage points in 2020, about the same as in 2009.
+In 2024, 96% of Democrats, 55% of Republicans, and 73% of Independents shared this view.
+The partisan gap was 41 percentage points in 2024.

 Action

 Since 1997, majorities of Democrats and Independents have consistently believed that the federal government should do more about global warming.
-In 2020, 92% of Democrats and 64% of Independents favored more federal action.
-Minorities of Republicans have favored increased government action (38% in 2020).
-The partisan gap was 54 percentage points in 2020.
+In 2024, 85% of Democrats and 65% of Independents favored more federal action.
+Minorities of Republicans have favored increased government action (45% in 2024).
+The partisan gap was 40 percentage points in 2024, which is smaller than the partisan gap in 2020.

 Since 1997, majorities of Democrats Independents have believed average people should also do more about global warming.
-In 2020, 90% of Democrats and 70% of Independents thought average people should do more.
-Smaller, though still significant, proportions of Republicans have also favored increased individual action, with all time highs of 60% in 1997 and 1998 (see the figure below).
-The partisan gap was 43 percentage points in 2020.
+In 2020, 83% of Democrats and 63% of Independents thought average people should do more.
+Smaller, though still significant, proportions of Republicans have also favored increased individual action, with an all time high of 61% in 2018 (see the figure below).
+The partisan gap was 42 percentage points in 2024.

-Majorities of Democrats, Republicans, and Independents have consistently believed that the federal government should limit the amount of greenhouse gases that businesses emit.
-In 2020, 95% of Democrats, 58% of Republicans, and 76% of Independents favored this policy option, with a partisan gap of 37 percentage points (a fairly large increase from past years).
+Majorities of Democrats, Republicans, and Independents have consistently believed that the federal government should limit the amount of greenhouse gases that businesses emit from 1997 to 2020.
+In 2024, however, 47% of Republicans favored this policy option, with a partisan gap of 43 percentage points (a fairly large increase from past years).
+Additionally, 76% of Independents thought the federal government should limit the amount of greenhouse gas U.S. businesses emit.

 Specific Policies

 Majorities of Democrats, Republicans, and Independents have consistently favored federal government efforts to cause more electricity to be generated using water, wind, and solar power.
-In 2020, 91% of Democrats, 73% of Republicans, and 82% of Independents favored this policy, reflecting a partisan gap of 18 percentage points.
+In 2024, 86% of Democrats, 54% of Republicans, and 72% of Independents favored this policy, reflecting a partisan gap of 32 percentage points, the largest it has been since the start of this survey.

 Majorities of Democrats, Republicans, and Independents have consistently favored federal government efforts to encourage reducing air pollution from burning coal.
 Strikingly, this was most popular among Republicans in (76%), less popular among Independents (64%), and less popular still (60%) among Democrats (see graph below).
 Thus, the partisan gap reversed.
-In 2020, this policy was still most popular among Republicans, with a proportion of 70%.
+In 2024, however, this policy was most popular among Independents, with a proportion of 66% compared to 62% of Democrats and 57% of Republicans.

 Engagement

 The proportion of people in the global warming issue public (for whom the issue is extremely personally important) is largest among Democrats in 2020 at 43%.
-Meanwhile, 22% of Independents and 4% of Republicans fall into the issue public – a 39-percentage-point partisan gap, which is the largest gap since 1997.
+In 2024, 37% of Democrats, 18% of Independents, and 5% of Republicans thought global warming is extremely important to them personally.

-Reported knowledge about climate change was high among all three groups, and higher among Democrats than among Republicans and Independents, with a 15-percentage-point partisan gap in 2020 (see the figure below).
+Reported knowledge about climate change was high among all three groups, and higher among Democrats than among Republicans and Independents, with a 16-percentage-point partisan gap in 2024 (see the figure below).

 Trust in Scientists

 The vast majority of Democrats (87%) and smaller majorities of Republicans (56%) and Independents (74%) trusted scientists studying the environment in 2020.
-The partisan gap was 31 percentage points in 2020.
+However, for Republicans, this changed in 2024: 43% of Republicans trusted things scientists say about the environment completely, a lot, or a moderate amount, The partisan gap was 45 percentage points in 2024.